JuyaSec/APK-Manager/README.md

 # APK-Manager
-There is a tool that can do the process of compiling and decompiling and also signing an Android application.
-I wrote this tool 7 years ago with Bash Script.
+There is a tool that can do the process of compiling and decompiling as well as signing the Android app.
+I wrote this tool a few years ago with Bash Script.